jjjordanmsft/ApplicationInsights-logforward/README.md

 A full list of nginx variables can be found [here](http://nginx.org/en/docs/varindex.html)

-Many of the common variables will be mapped into Application Insights data.
-If data is included that cannot be mapped into that schema, it will be included as a custom property.
+Many of the common variables will be mapped into Application Insights telemetry events.
+If data is found that cannot be mapped, it will be included as custom properties.

 * `-in`
 The input file.
-This can be a standard file, in which case it will be continually read from the end; or it can be a FIFO, in which case it will be read continuously.
+If a regular file is specified, then new events will be read from the end and already-existing events will be ignored.
+If it is a FIFO, it will read all events sent to it; it will continue to listen if a writer closes its end.

 * `-out`
 The output file.  `ailognginx` will write all ingested log data to this file